Helios Dust Instrumentation: Zodiacal light instrument

-The Micrometeoroid analyzer
+Micrometeoroid analyzer

 The goal of the Micrometeoroid Analyzer was 1. to determine the spatial distribution of the dust flux in the inner planetary system, and 2. to search for variations of the compositional and physical properties of micrometeoroids.

-The instrument consisted of two impact ionization time-of-flight mass spectrometers and was developed by PI Eberhard Grün and colleagues at the Max Planck Institute for Nuclear Physics in Heidelberg.
+The instrument consisted of two impact ionization time-of-flight mass spectrometers and was developed by PI Eberhard Grün, Principal Engineer Peter Gammelin, and colleagues at the Max Planck Institute for Nuclear Physics in Heidelberg.
 Each sensor (Ecliptic sensor and South sensor) was a 1 m long and 0.15 m diameter tube with two grids and a venetian blind type impact target in front, several more grids, a 0.8 m long field-free drift tube and an electron multiplier in the inside.
 Micrometeoroids hitting the venetian blind type impact target generate an impact plasma.
 Electrons are collected by the positively biased grid in front of the target while positive ions are drawn inward by a negatively biased grid behind the target.
-Part of the ions reach the time-lag focusing region from which they fly through the field-free drift tube at -200 V potential.
+Part of the ions reach the time-lag focusing region from which they fly through the field-free drift tube at −200 V potential.
 Ions of different masses reach the electron multiplier at different times and generate a mass spectrum at the multiplier output.
 Impact signals are recorded by charge-sensitive preamplifiers attached to the electron grid in front and the ion grid behind the target.
 From these signals together with the mass spectrum the mass and energy of the dust particle and the composition of the impact plasma are obtained.